 One of the most refreshing elements of the album could prove to be its most listener-challenging: the fact that Rayman leaned into feeling the rock and roll in his bones.
 Full-blooded and downright sexual beats ran hip-hop rivers through his first two albums (Hotel Allan and Roadhouse 01), but the grungy graze of guitar strikes lightning on Harry Hard-On making “Crush” a borderline head-banger even while “Never Any No Good” is elemental seductive Rayman in reverse, as at home here as occupying a room at the broodier Hotel Allan.
 Yet despite the shift and being his most sonically straightforward album, he fully flexes his rich, limber lyrical prowess.
 Rayman’s grasp on serving up eerily heady, artistic swagger and genre-indifferent pieces of himself has yet to fail him: he’s still precariously balanced on a razor-like edge of his best and worst tendencies.

 Yes, it is a mere 31-minute ride in the passenger seat of Rayman’s mind, it’s the least strange of his musical adventures, and – truth be told – at its end, you may be left wanting.
-Not because of a lack of good songs or not being caught in his affecting and cinematic sounds, but because Rayman – once again – stokes your curiosity about who and what makes the character within tick.
-Coming full circle at album’s end leaves an uneasy closure due to being damned invested and with every listen, Harry Hard-On leads you on, telling just enough to make you quote Ariana Grande:
+Not because of a lack of good songs or not being caught in his affecting and cinematic sounds, but because Rayman – once again – stokes your curiosity about who and what makes the characters within (the one on display and the actual man) tick.
+Coming full circle at album’s end leaves an uneasy closure due to being damned invested in the Rayman/Roadhouse journey.
+And so with every listen, Harry Hard-On leads you on, yielding just enough to make you quote Ariana Grande:

 “Thank u, next.”